 The Irish contributors

 Businesses run by Irish owners also contribute to the eclectic feel of George’s Street Arcade.
-Some are institutions in their own right, like Simon’s Place, which is celebrating 25 years.
+Some are institutions in their own right, like Stoke’s Bookshop, which is celebrating 35 years within the community.

-Three generations have run Body.1973 – the piercing and silver jewellery establishment that has called the George’s Street Arcade for 40 years.
-Donal, who runs Siam Su, has been selling from his stall for 28 years and started off specialising in merchandise from Thailand.
-He’s now selling t-shirts.
+Three generations have run Body.1973 – the piercing and silver jewellery establishment that has called George’s Street Arcade its home for over 40 years.
+Donal, who runs Siam Su, has been selling from his stall for 32 years.
+He started off specialising in merchandise from Thailand and now sells t-shirts.

 From K-pop accessories to unique crafts

-We stopped into clothing stall Rare, which sells a selection of clothes inspired by Asian comicbooks and K-pop.
-It is run by Chinese owners who came to Dublin a decade ago to find more opportunities.
+We stopped into clothing stall Rare, which sells a selection of clothes inspired by Asian comic books and K-pop.
+It’s run by Chinese owners who came to Dublin to find new opportunities over a decade ago.

-They also sell contemporary gifts and anime merchandise from Asia.
+You’ll also find contemporary gifts and anime merchandise from Asia here.
 They spoke highly of the support from building owners too: “They’re good people.
 It wasn’t easy for them to discount the rent, but they are very much appreciated.”

 Magda Niechwiej